shortlink-org/go-sdk/watermill/README.md

 ## Dependency Injection (google/wire)

-`watermill.New` and `backends/kafka.New` are ready-to-use provider functions, so they can be plugged straight into `google/wire` graphs. Если сервису нужны только публикация или только потребление, используйте `kafka.NewPublisherFromConfig` или `kafka.NewSubscriberFromConfig`.
+`watermill.New` and `backends/kafka.New` are ready-to-use provider functions, so they can be plugged straight into `google/wire` graphs.
+If a service needs only publishing or only consuming, use `kafka.NewPublisherFromConfig` or `kafka.NewSubscriberFromConfig`.

 ```go
 var WatermillSet = wire.NewSet(